 At the same time, we shouldn’t overlook the fact that the housing credit has an anti-poverty impact that goes well beyond the number of apartments built.
 The credit spurs considerable economic development that engages the private market in places long starved for capital.
 It lays the groundwork for new businesses, health centers, schools, parks, and jobs.
 Because of this broad reach, a dollar of LIHTC capital typically has a much greater impact in low-income areas than it does in other places.
 It isn’t just residents of these projects that benefit—so, too, do nearby neighbors and business owners in low-income areas.

 Harlem might be the best example of how investments using the housing credit—especially those led by neighborhood nonprofits—have spurred new stores and restaurants, improved schools, cleaned-up parks, and expanded access to health care.
 Indeed, as Harlem has gentrified, the housing credit has helped ensure that low-income people can still afford to live there to enjoy the benefits.

 Denise Scott, Executive Vice President for Programs

-With three decades of experience in community development, Ms. Scott leads LISC’s neighborhood investment efforts in 30 cities and rural areas in 39 states.
+With three decades of experience in community development, Ms. Scott leads LISC’s neighborhood investment efforts in 35 cities and hundreds of rural communities across the country.
 She previously managed LISC’s flagship program in New York City, focusing on affordable housing, commercial corridors, education, health, and jobs in some of the city’s toughest neighborhoods.